Churches welcome back congregations in person

 The Islamic Center of New England in Sharon is following a phased reopening through this month, where attendance at prayers would be restricted to a limited number of males and women and young children encouraged to pray at home.

-Plainville's Meunier is anxious to welcome his flock back to the building on South Street.
+Plainville’s Meunier, who spoke with The Sun Chronicle on Friday, said he was anxious to welcome his flock back to the building on South Street.

 “Though we have been meeting in ‘drive-in’ fashion for several weeks and in a seated outdoor venue in the back parking lot for the last four weeks, I think many are excited to be back in the building,” Meunier said.